bptlab/ark_automate/wiki/Coding-Standards.md

 ### Other
-- Do not fix Eslint warnings by adding the "fix-comment"
+- Try to avoid to fix Eslint warnings by adding the "fix-comment"